The Best Pulse Oximeters for Home Use in 2026

 How skin color affects pulse oximeters

-Recently, studies have shown that a pulse oximeter’s results can be affected by skin color because darker skin tones absorb a different amount of infrared light than lighter skin tones, resulting in potentially less accurate readings for those with darker skin tones, such as those of Asian, Black, and Hispanic descent.
-Over time, this has resulted in a disparity of care for non-white populations.10
+Recently, studies have shown that a pulse oximeter’s results can be affected by skin color: darker skin tones absorb more infrared light than lighter skin tones, potentially leading to less accurate readings for those with darker skin tones, such as those of Asian, Black, and Hispanic descent.
+Over time, this has resulted in a disparity of care for non-white populations.10 Consider any symptoms alongside the pulse oximeter readings, and to check with your health care provider if you have questions.

 Other factors that can impact pulse oximeter readings